strapi/strapi/docs/3.0.0-beta.x/concepts/configurations.md

 Now you can access those variables in your configuration files and application.
 You can use `process.env.{varName}` to access those variables anywhere.

-In your configuration files you will have access to a `env` utility that allows definiing defaults and casting values.
+In your configuration files you will have access to a `env` utility that allows defining defaults and casting values.

 `config/database.js`